One Man’s Quest for Happiness Around the World on a Bicycle

 Hostelling International Spirit of Adventure Award

 for outstanding enthusiasm and curiosity while traveling.
 Download the newsletter (PDF) about the award and a nice article about my trip.

 Re-live and re-imagine an archetypal adventure as a man stumbles through moments of pure survival and moments of pure enlightenment.

 Read even more about the journey around the world on a bicycle.
 Please note: All the generic journal entries have been deleted and turned into a book.
-I spent a lot of time to craft a book so that you, the reader, can feel like you are actually riding the bike and reliving the journey.
+I spent a lot of time crafting a book so that you, the reader, can feel like you are actually riding the bike and reliving the journey.
 That process took me years.
 It included culture shock, a lot of introspection, some travel around my own country to get to know it again, lots and lots of writing and feedback and edits, a year to produce the book (finding a publisher, design, more edits, et cetera), plus another year to write and record the new anniversary edition.

 Free!
 Get a beautiful and inspirational bookmark with every book purchased.

 Buy Falling Uphill here and get a personalized copy and colorful bookmark

 A montage of photos and videos from Scott’s 4-year, 26,000-mile bicycle tour around the world.
 Previously a Youtube Feature Video and specially requested for the Boston Bicycle Film Festival.
 Keep your fingers crossed that someday this will be a feature film with amazing cinematography with all of the world wonders.

 I nearly cried watching this video.
 Just a normal guy and look what he has achieved. ~